liderrick/Chat-Application-Using-Socket-Programming/README.md

 * Either the chat client or server can end a chat session by sending `\quit` when it is their turn to send a message.
 The session is closed gracefully on the other end.

 ### Running chatserve.py
-1. Run `python3 chatserve.py <port_number>` to start the chat server, e.g. `python3 chatserve.py 12345`.
-In the unlikely event that the port is in use, use a different port number in the range of `0 - 65535`.
+1. Run `python3 chatserve.py <port_number>` to start the chat server.
+For example, `python3 chatserve.py 12345`.
+  * In the unlikely event that the port is in use, use a different port number in the range of `0 - 65535`.
 2. Now any number of chat clients, using `chatclient.exe`, can connect to the chat server.
 3. Exit the chat server by sending SIGINT `[Ctrl]+C`.